- Global maternal and perinatal health

-- Normal and abnormal fetal growth in single and multiple pregnancies.
+- Normal and abnormal fetal growth

 - Fetal growth restriction — screening and management.